Harassment Attorneys Passaic County, NJ

 Serving Clients Across Paterson, Clifton, Wayne, West Milford, Little Falls, Woodland Park, and Passaic County

 Harassment most commonly takes the form of unsolicited and ongoing communications that are intentionally made to make the recipient feel uncomfortable.
 Harassment may also be participating in any other behavior which goes to knowingly and intentionally severely annoy or alarm another person.

 This broad legal definition of harassment can lead to charges being filed against individuals who did not even realize they were doing anything wrong.
 No matter what the case, a harassment conviction should be taken seriously as it can lead to jail time, fines, and a stain on your permanent record.

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys understand that most of our clients charged with harassment were not acting with malicious intent.
+At The Montanari Law Group, our criminal defense attorneys understand that most of our clients charged with harassment were not acting with malicious intent.
 We take pride in defending the legal rights of our clients charged with harassment and other assault and violent crimes in New Jersey towns including Paterson, Wayne, Woodland Park, Clifton, West Milford, Little Falls, and the greater Passaic County area.
 Lean on our extensive experience in the New Jersey Municipal Court system to seek to reduce or dismiss your harassment charges.

 Call our office today to speak with a member of our criminal defense legal team regarding your harassment case and how we can best serve you in a free and confidential consultation.